 The new year brings opportunities for growth and change.
-Whether you want to pick up a new skill or get better with your money, New Year’s Day is your chance to get a head start on your 2018 resolution by making a resolutions list and sticking to it.
+Whether you want to pick up a new skill or get better with your money, New Year’s Day is your chance to get a head start on 2022 by making a resolutions list and sticking to it.

-But if you don’t have any New Year’s resolution ideas — or can’t think of one — look to successful people for inspiration with this New Year’s resolution list.
-Here are popular New Year’s resolutions to help you succeed in 2018.
+But if you don’t have any New Year’s resolution ideas — or can’t think of any — look to successful people for inspiration with this New Year’s resolution list.
+Here are popular New Year’s resolutions to help you succeed in 2022.

 Master a New Skill